andreasmhallberg/readingnotes/Maamouri, 1998. Language Education and Human Development - Arabic Diglossia and Its Impact on the Quality of Education in the Arab Region.md

 - Poor quality of Arabic education: 5

-  > The educational structures of the Arab countries are currently characterized by their growing inadequacy and deterioration, the questionable relevance of their curricula, and the unacceptably low quality of their output."
+  > The educational structures of the Arab countries are currently characterized by their growing inadequacy and deterioration, the questionable relevance of their curricula, and the unacceptably low quality of their output.

 - Status planning in Mashreq, corpus planning in Magreb.
 23

-- "an important political and cultural battle raged for more than half a century in Egypt and Syria, between the Classisists and those who opposed them."
+- "an important political and cultural battle raged for more than half a century in Egypt and Syria, between the Classicists and those who opposed them."
 24 Classisists best represented by language academies.
 24

 - Tunisia and Morocco have chosen to accept French for the time being.
 25